 Developed by the CQUIN Community Engagement community of practice, this framework was designed to move toward a definition of meaningful community engagement in policy, implementation, and evaluation at national, program, and community levels.
-In 2021, the community of practice will develop and pilot a companion assessment tool.

 The CQUIN Dashboard is a structured self-assessment tool that systematically describes the progress of national initiatives to scale up DSD using a capability maturity model approach.
 The tool can be used by policymakers to identify implementation gaps and facilitate decision-making.

 CQUIN supports baseline and annual DSD dashboard assessments in each of its network countries to track progress and identify areas of common challenges.
 Country teams present their progress to the CQUIN community each year, most recently in country posters at the third annual CQUIN meeting in November 2019.
 This process has shown that most countries have made substantive progress toward developing supportive DSD policies, scale-up plans, guidelines, and training materials.
 Many countries have also improved the coordination of DSD services and have developed standard operating protocols, job aides, and M&E tools.